tplesser/hello-world/README.md

 Hello all

-I'm trying Github out.
+I'm trying GitHub out.
 How am I doing?